 If or where necessary, programs may hold parent engagement and/or culminating events once monthly for two hours after 6pm and should be kept to small groups.
 A separate permit must be completed for each event.
 Programs should keep events to small groups and/or have hybrid options to attend virtually.

 Holidays Service

 COMPASS Programs may provide programming on school closing days (holidays, school breaks, or weekends) with the average maximum number of such alternative programming days being 13 across the COMPASS system.
-Physical Distance and Health and Safety Protocols apply during Holidays and should still be followed.

 In-service training & professional development